espoirMur/end-to-end-rag/blog.md

 If we look at the main export function, it takes the model path, the task , the model kwargs and the custom config.

-All those parameters are self explantory, but for our case we need to adjust the model kwargs and set it to return the output attention to make it work for the case.
+All those parameters are self explanatory, but for our case we need to adjust the model kwargs and set it to return the output attention to make it work for the case.

 This code generate the model ONNX with inputs and output shapes. that model was saved at the specified path and we could use it.